3 min read

 • Humidity can affect the viscosity of the liquid being dispensed, which can impact the accuracy of the dosing or dispensing process.
 High humidity can also cause moisture to condense on the dispensing system or within the liquid being dispensed, which can lead to contamination or other issues with time pressure dosing.

 • Altitude can also affect the accuracy of time pressure dosing and air over liquid dispense methods, as changes in air pressure can impact the flow rate of the liquid being dispensed.
 This can lead to inconsistencies in the dispensing process, resulting in errors in the amount of liquid dispensed.
 This makes it extremely challenging for an OEM to calibrate and quality an instrument on manufacturing floor and then air freight or deliver to a customer who might be located at a different altitude.
-In most instances it would typically take an extra two days for a field service engineer to get a customer up and running.
+In most instances, it would typically take an extra two days for a field service engineer to get a customer up and running.

 • Temperature can also impact the accuracy of these dispensing methods, as changes in temperature can affect the viscosity of the liquid being dispensed, as well as the pressure within the dispensing equipment.
 This can result in inconsistencies in the dispensing process and errors in the amount of liquid dispensed.

-On the other hand, a valveless piston pump, such as the Fluid Metering Variable Dispense (FVD) Pump, has only four wetted components and is a better fit for critical ISO:13485 applications.
+On the other hand, a valveless piston pump, such as the Fluid Metering FENYX Variable Dispense Pump (formerly FVD), has only four wetted components and is a better fit for critical ISO:13485 applications.
 The risk to the design significantly decreases, and the overall reliability of the design increases by using only one device with two moving components.
-The FVD Pump does not require a separate priming or flushing pump, allowing for a simplified fluidic architecture and software design.
-Also, the angle change of the FVD pump could allow for a quicker start up time by handling the priming, flushing, and dispensing within one unit.
+The FENYX Pump does not require a separate priming or flushing pump, allowing for a simplified fluidic architecture and software design.
+Also, the angle change of the FENYX pump could allow for a quicker start up time by handling the priming, flushing, and dispensing within one unit.
 Similarly, the low number of moving components also promotes a quieter operation, typically between 40 and 50 dB.
 Furthermore, limited number of interaction points between the reservoir and dispense site (only inlet and outlet of pump head) is less prone to clogging, and with fewer parameters to manage (1) maintaining rotary speed and acceleration, (2) maintaining pump head angle diminishes the need for endless recalibration, resulting in less downtime and waste.
-Reliability of the FVD Pump has been demonstrated through minimal dispense drift over millions of cycles with verification consisting of 5 million dispenses and 2 million angle changes.
+Reliability of the FENYX Pump has been demonstrated through minimal dispense drift over millions of cycles with verification consisting of 5 million dispenses and 2 million angle changes.

 In conclusion, when choosing between an air over liquid dispensing system and a piston pump for the hardware design of an IVD platform, it's crucial to consider the pros and cons of each.
 While an air over liquid dispensing system may be suitable for some industries, it can be challenging to integrate into manufacturing and can be prone to failure.
-A valveless piston pump, such as the Fluid Metering FVD Variable Dispense Pump, is a better fit for critical ISO:13485 applications and has a lower risk of failure and higher overall reliability.
+A valveless piston pump, such as the Fluid Metering FENYX Variable Dispense Pump, is a better fit for critical ISO:13485 applications and has a lower risk of failure and higher overall reliability.